Sheridan, South Dakota: Decline and abandonment

 The circuit court later moved to Deadwood and the stage line changed course.
 In 1878, the county seat moved to Rapid City.
 In the mid-1880s, the town caught fire, and many buildings were destroyed.
 By 1920, there were only 10 residents in Sheridan, and the nearby mines were quickly failing.
 Eventually, Sheridan became a ghost town.
 In 1939, Spring Creek was dammed and Sheridan was submerged under the new Sheridan Lake.

 The only thing that remains of Sheridan is a one-story house that was moved 6 mi to the south just before the creek was dammed, on the edge of a small meadow.
 This house once belonged to Johnny and Kit Good and had 12 outside doors.

 Geography

-Sheridan is located in the Black Hills of Pennington County.
+Sheridan is located in the Black Hills of Pennington County, South Dakota.
 It is 8 mi north of Hill City, along U.S. Route 385.
 Sheridan is submerged approximately 20 ft below the surface of Sheridan Lake.
 Spring Creek empties into the north end of Sheridan Lake.
 The Good house is located on the east side of U.S. 385, six miles south of the lake and 1.5 mi north of Hill City.